 Stackdriver Logging is automatically enabled for App Engine applications.
 No additional setup is required.

-However we recommend that you use the PSR-3 logger which automatically adds metadata to your logs so that your application logs are correlated to the request logs.
+However, we recommend that you use the PSR-3 logger which automatically adds metadata to your logs so that your application logs are correlated to the request logs.

-Configuring the logging daemon
+Configuring the daemon for App Engine flexible environment

 In the App Engine flexible environment, you can configure the